ffffffklj/-IRS-PM-2024-08-26-IS02PT-GRP-Group_name_to_be_decided-Project_name_to_be_decided/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

-`Refer videos at Github Folder: Video`
+`Refer to videos at Github Folder: Video`

 ---